oktadev/terraform-provider-oktaasa/README.md

 Maintainers
 -----------

 This provider plugin is maintained by the Hashicorp Terraform and Okta teams.
+Credit to Aleksei Denisov and Splunk Team for providing original source.

 Requirements
 ------------